viamrobotics/docs/docs/tutorials/pi/foam-dart-launcher.md

 ### Base Configuration

-Configure a [base component](/components/base/) to coordinate your motors so you can move them around with your keyboard.
+Configure a [base component](/components/base/) to coordinate your motors so you can move the base around with your keyboard.

 Give it a **Name** (you can just call it "base"), set **Type** to `base`, set **Model** to `wheeled`, and click **Create Component**.